Sting (wrestler): WCW International World Heavyweight Champion (1994–1995)

 At The Great American Bash 1995, Sting defeated Meng to win another tournament for the WCW United States Championship.
 Sting defeated Meng in a rematch for the title at Bash at the Beach 1995.
-Sting was on the first-ever Monday Nitro in a match where Flair defeated Sting by disqualification as a result of a run-in by Arn Anderson to attack Flair.
+Sting competed on the first-ever WCW Monday Nitro in a match where Flair defeated Sting by disqualification as a result of a run-in by Arn Anderson, who attacked Flair.
 At Fall Brawl, Sting teamed with Hogan, Luger, and Randy Savage to defeat the Dungeon of Doom, consisting of Kamala, Zodiac, Shark and Meng, in the event's WarGames match.
 In October 1995, Flair convinced Sting to team with him in a match against Anderson and Brian Pillman at Halloween Havoc.
 Anderson and Pillman had attacked Flair earlier in the night, rendering Flair unable to come out for the first part of the match.
 Sting fended off his opponents until Flair emerged.
 Later in the match, Flair turned on Sting and reformed the Four Horsemen with Anderson and Pillman, later adding Chris Benoit to fill out the group.

 Sting defeated Flair on a subsequent Nitro with the Scorpion Deathlock, refusing to let go until Luger persuaded him to do so.
 Sting defeated Flair again at the World War 3 pay-per-view.
-Later in the night, Sting competed in the World War 3 battle royal for the WCW World Heavyweight Championship, which was won by Savage.
+Later in the night, Sting competed in the World War 3 battle royal for the WCW World Heavyweight Championship, which was won by Randy Savage.
 Sting's alliances with Hogan and Savage led the Horsemen to attack them as well.
 Sting's second U.S. title reign lasted until November 13, when he was defeated by Kensuke Sasaki in Japan.
-At Starrcade, Sting defeated Sasaki, representing New Japan Pro-Wrestling, in a non-title match to win the World Cup of Wrestling for WCW.
+At Starrcade, Sting defeated Sasaki, representing New Japan Pro-Wrestling, in a non-title match to win the "World Cup of Wrestling" for WCW.
 In the next match that night, Sting lost a Triangle match involving Flair and Luger; Flair won by count-out to become number one contender for the WCW World Heavyweight Championship, which Flair won from Savage in the next match.